 The Care Act 2014 describes 'financial abuse' as a type of abuse which includes having money or other property stolen, being defrauded, being put under pressure in relation to money or other property and having money or other property misused.
-While the Care Act 2014 definition is clear, financial abuse take many forms.
-It's a type
+While the Care Act 2014 definition is clear, financial abuse takes many forms.
+It's a type of abuse that can start subtle and is often hard to detect.
+When defining financial abuse, we know there are many elements at play.
+It is true that financial abuse often involves or is associated with: